s1t5/mail-archiver/README.md

 - Per-account retention (e.g., 30, 90, or 365 days)
 - Separate retention for the local archive

+### 🗑️ Audit Logging
+- The application logs various types of user activities such as Login, Opening, Searches, Exports and many more. ([Logging](doc/Logs.md))

 ## 📚 Documentation

 For detailed documentation on installation, configuration, and usage, please refer to the [Documentation Index](doc/Index.md).
 Please note that the documentation is still fresh and is continuously being expanded.